Precious Gems

 Where do emeralds come from?

 The best and most valuable emeralds come from Colombia.
 Colombian emeralds were created millions of years ago during the formation of the Andes Mountains.
 The mineral-rich water seeping through the cracks between rock layers solidified into emerald-bearing veins.
 The most famous emerald deposit is the Muzo mine, just northwest of Bogota.
-Besides Colombia, emeralds are found in Brazil and Zambia, while Afghanistan, Ethiopia, Madagascar, Australia, Pakistan, and Russia have lesser deposits.
+Besides Colombia, emeralds are found in Brazil and Zambia, while Afghanistan, Ethiopia, Madagascar, Australia, Pakistan, and Russia have less important deposits.
 There are several major emerald deposits In Brazil: Minas Gerais, Bahia, and Goias.

 Muzo mine colombia emerald illustrationMuzo emeralds